 “There, there, mouth doctor.
 It’s not you, it is this gavumenti.
 If it is any consolation, at least you must have mastered the art of getting to first base and making an impression in that department, no?
 Coz there is no way you are going to lie to me that dental school doesn’t have a course unit about how to effectively get a kiss and take the partners breath away in the process!”

 My mood was not helped by the rain that refused to subside that entire morning.
 I eventually had to take a boda in the rain because I am not one to shy away from a mission to comfort the dejected of this world, and also get some free fancy breakfast that wasn’t my usual chai mukalo and bread.
-While getting myself soaked on that boda ride, I said a silent prayer that at least one of the dentists was female so I could give her a big comforting hug and steal some body warmth in return.
-On reaching there, I found 2 male dentists and a female one.
-Yay!
-But because I was late and I found them already spilling oral health information to the rest of the guys that had arrived earlier, there was no hug for me.
-I had to find the warmth in a cup of coffee.
+On reaching there, I found the dentists already spilling oral health information to the rest of the guys that had arrived earlier.
+I ordered a cup of coffee and joined the class.

 The first thing that struck me is that these ‘rejects’ didn’t look dejected at all though.
 If anything, they all looked like they had come to Endiro in sleek air-conditioned cars.
 They had fancier gadgets than mine and all their hairs were in the right place, like they had come for a photo shoot.
 These guys looked happy.
 And this impression was further boosted by their smiles.
 Their smiles are the kind that are capable of making married people develop second thoughts about who they chose as a marriage partner.
 I was slowly getting the feeling that they also have an art of smiling course unit in dental school, and that television had lied to me about dentists in general.
 I promptly forgot all my preconceived notions about them and decided to listen.
 Maybe I’d finally get some answers about the proper technique for eating meat that isn’t properly ready without looking like you are engaging in tug of war.
 Surely they also had that course unit in dental school.